Feed the Beasts

 About YogiTriathlete

 YogiTriathlete is the lifestyle, wellness and coaching team of Jess and BJ Gumkowski.
 It is centered around their passion for sharing a recipe of vibrancy that has transformed the way they approach everything in their life.
 It’s a recipe that takes the work out of life and gives entry to the coveted flow state.
 Jess and BJ refer to this process as tapping living the awake and ready life.
 The YogiTriathlete method merges athleticism and mindfulness to achieve optimal performance.
-Through physical fitness and mental fortitude, Jess and BJ train their athletes how to lift their limits and master their goals.
-Their high vibe mindset is translated to each athlete through customized one-on-one coaching.
+Through physical fitness and mental fortitude, Jess and BJ train their athletes to lift their limits and master their goals.
+Their high-vibe mindset is translated to each athlete through customized, one-on-one coaching.
 Every YT client is seen and trained as a unique and powerful individual.

 https://www.yogitriathlete.com/meet-the-high-vibers/